mami-project/draft-trammell-post-sockets/draft-trammell-post-sockets.md

 - association: the association the object was received from.
 - bytes: the sequence of bytes making up the object.

 For ease of porting synchronous datagram applications, implementations may make a default receive handler available, which allows messages to be synchronously polled from a per-association object queue.
 If this default is available, the entry point for the polling call is:

 bytes = receive_next(association)

-\subsection{Creating and Destroying Streams}
+## Creating and Destroying Streams

-[EDITOR'S NOTE: provide open_stream(), close_stream(), point out that these should be treated exactly like files in the platform.]
+A stream may be created on an association via the open_stream() entry point:

+stream = open_stream(association, [sid])

+where:

+- association: the association to open the stream on
+- sid: opaque identifier for a stream.
+For transport protocols which do not support multiple streaming, this argument has no effect.

+A stream with a given sid must be opened by both sides before it can be used.

+The stream object returned should act like a file descriptor or bidirectional I/O object, according to the conventions of the platform implementing Post.

 ## Events

 Message reception is a specific case of an event that can occur on an association.
 Other events are also available, and the application can register event handlers for each of these.
 Event handlers are registered via the handle() entry point:

 handle(association, event, handler) or